mit-plv/softmul/README.md

 ### Checking the line number counts

-The lines of code numbers in the paper can be reproduced as follows.
+The lines of code of the project can be counted as follows:
 First, note that `loc/all-files.txt` assigns a category to each file.
 To check that we did not miss any file, run